scrabbletank/farhome-rules/rulesdoc.md

 ***Enhanced:*** You add a bad die instead of a terrible die to your attack roll.

-***Superior:*** You make 3 attacks instead.
+***Superior:*** You make 3 attacks instead and do not add a bad die to your attack roll.
 The 3rd attack deals weapon damage and cannot be increased by feats or abilities.

 #### Magic Arrow